jeanluct/jlt/README.md

 * `jlt::mathvector` and `jlt::mathmatrix` implement vectors and matrices with mathematical operations.
 Many operations can then be performed, such as eigenvalues and eigenvectors (in `eigensystem.hpp`), LU and QR decomposition (`matrixutil.hpp`), and SVD (`svdecomp.hpp`).
 Many of these use LAPACK behind the scences, so must be linked with `-lblas -llapack`.
 * `csparse.hpp` provides wrappers for Timothy A. Davis's [CSparse][5] library, in particular conversion to and from `jlt::mathmatrix`` and wrapping in a namespace.
 Link with `-lcsparse`.
 * `lapack.h` and `lapack.hpp` are wrappers for the Fortran [LAPACK][6] libraries.
 Link with `-lblas -llapack`.
-* `matlab.hpp` provides `printMatlabForm` for exporting variables in Matlab m-file format.
+* `matlab.hpp` provides `printMatlabForm` for exporting variables in Matlab mat-file format.
 Some of this functionality is provided in-class by `jlt::matrix` and `jlt::vector` as well, and is compiled in if `matlab.hpp` is included.
 * `stlio.hpp` defines printing for some STL containers.
 * `jlt::polynomial` is a polynomial class.
 * `jlt::reciprocal_polynomial` is specialized for monic reciprocal polynomials.